ivycxw/Underground/underground_m4_readme.txt

 2) The background environment should be visually appealing and animated in some fashion.
 This doesn’t have to be overly complex just something more entertaining than a static color or static image

-	- Background shows a level in the game with the camera slowly rotating.
+	- Background shows a level in the game with the camera rotating.

 3) The menu items should be aesthetically positioned and styled